 Oxidant-infused wax cylinders allow for a long-term and sustained release of ISCO oxidant solution without changing groundwater gradients or flow directions.
 After the cylinder(s) is installed below the water table within a well, the oxidant crystals within the cylinder will solubilize into groundwater flowing through the well; as opposed to injecting large volumes of ISCO solution into the well, which may induce artificial groundwater mounding and create flow in directions contrary to natural gradients.
-The cylinder life-span (months to years) provides a long-term, ondemand oxidant source and therefore may treat contamination under the varying hydraulic conditions encountered throughout the deployment period.
+The cylinder life-span (months to up to a year) provides a long-term, on-demand oxidant source and therefore may treat contamination under the varying hydraulic conditions encountered throughout the deployment period.